Rurik/CTF/Huntress_2025/rust_tickler_3.md

 At this point we have royally mucked with the database.
 So, I delete it and start over, then ask Claude to reapply all its annotations back to it.

-This is a very hack-ish way to fix the problem, but it works.
-Now the code comes up quickly, it's easily read, and there is no junk to worry about.
-And instead of carrying a 90MB BNDB around, this is just 5MB.
-I did not do this during my analysis, but it will make your life much easier.
+This is a very hack-ish way to fix the data loading problem, but it works.
+Now that the methodology is there, do not do this.
+The actual data needed for further analysis is contained within that patched data. (coming very soon: how to verify and work around this)

 Back to a function analysis, I look at main() and see the staging just like the previous challenge: